timescale/docs/self-hosted/upgrades/major-upgrade.md

 ---
-title: Major Timescale upgrades
+title: Major TimescaleDB upgrades
-excerpt: Upgrade from one major of Timescale to the next major version
+excerpt: Upgrade from one major of TimescaleDB to the next major version
 products: [self_hosted]
 keywords: [upgrades]
 ---

 import PlanUpgrade from 'versionContent/_partials/_plan_upgrade.mdx';

-# Major Timescale upgrades
+# Major TimescaleDB upgrades

-A major upgrade is when you upgrade from one major version of Timescale, to the next major version.
-For example, when you upgrade from Timescale&nbsp;1, to Timescale&nbsp;2.
+A major upgrade is when you upgrade from one major version of TimescaleDB, to the next major version.
+For example, when you upgrade from TimescaleDB&nbsp;1, to TimescaleDB&nbsp;2.

-For upgrading within your current major version, for example upgrading from Timescale&nbsp;2.5 to Timescale&nbsp;2.6, see the [minor upgrades section][upgrade-minor].
+For upgrading within your current major version, for example upgrading from TimescaleDB&nbsp;2.5 to TimescaleDB&nbsp;2.6, see the [minor upgrades section][upgrade-minor].

 ## Plan your upgrade